-2.0 Risk Management Governance and Framework
+2.1 Risk Governance at Macquarie

-2.1 Risk Governance at Macquarie Role of the Board
+Role of the Board

-The primary role of the Board is to promote Macquarie's long-term health and prosperity.
-The Board is committed to oversight of Macquarie's performance, risk management and culture and to promoting the creation of enduring value.
+The role of the Board is to promote the long-term interests of Macquarie, taking into account Macquarie's specific and broader responsibilities to its shareholders, funders, clients, staff and the communities in which it operates.
+The Board is committed to oversight of Macquarie's performance, risk management and culture and to promoting the creation of enduring value by supporting its goal to realise opportunities for the benefit of our clients, community, shareholders and our people.
 Macquarie's robust risk management framework supports the Board in its role.
 The Board is ultimately responsible for the framework, including oversight of its operation by Management.